Of Unsound Mind

 To be "of unsound mind" (non compos mentis) is, in legal terms, to be considered incompetent to stand trial and therefore situated somewhere between the penal approach of criminal law and the therapeutic directives of psychiatry and social work.
-It is the intersection of crime and madness that this project seeks to illuminate.
+It was the intersection of crime and madness that this project first sought to illuminate.

 More than that, the extent to which these two approaches (penal/policing approach vs. therapeutic/psychiatric approach) can actually be considered or thought about separately from one another appears questionable.
-This project is invested in exploring psychiatric power's similarities with the police power, but also their historical entanglement and mutual constitutions.
+This project was created to explore psychiatric power's similarities with the police power, but also their historical entanglement and mutual constitutions.

-Research, writing, and web-design by Sasha Durakov Warren.
+Research, writing, and design by Sasha Durakov Warren.

 The judge and the forensic psychiatrist get lunch together before they commit the next schizophrenic.
 The police officer and the social worker are on a first-name basis; both know which chemical tranquilizer acts fastest.
 The inmate at the security hospital is unsure whether she's in prison or the hospital.
 The same psychologist that assures the delinquent/mentally ill student he's the innocent victim of traumatic and unfair systems fears his outbursts and dials 911 when he screams at school.

 The criminal is already mad.
 The forces which identify and categorize these two types, watch them, and detain, manage, control, or eliminate them are often the same, and, when they aren't (i.e. when they are bifurcated into special fields like "municipal police" and "forensic psychiatrist"), they operate within the same horizon of knowledge and practice.